forax/beautiful_logger/README.md

 This library required Java 9 and obviously is fully Java 9 compatible.

+The javadoc of the latest version is [available online](https://jitpack.io/com/github/forax/beautiful_logger/master-SNAPSHOT/javadoc/).

 ## Features
 - *real* zero cost (no allocation, no branch, no assembly code) if a logger is disabled